stolostron/rhacm-docs/_pages/arch_builds.md

 ## Prerequisites

 You must have the following prerequisites to publish live:
-- KCS2 access to the Customer Portal
+- at minimum KCS1 access to the Customer Portal and Pantheon
 - Connection to the VPN
 - Logged in to the customer portal

-(Maybe prereqs/access info here)
+- Logged in to the Pantheon UI

+To create the pull request (PR), complete the following steps:

 1. If you are refreshing the current published version, create a PR from `stage` to `prod`.
 Get it approved and merged.